thinkshout/redhen_dev/README.md

+# RedHen CRM - Demonstration Install Profile

-This project contains a Drush make file and build script for developing Redhen, a native Drupal CRM.
+This project contains a Drush make file and build script for developing RedHen, a native Drupal CRM.
+RedHen CRM is brought to you by those friendly geeks at [ThinkShout, Inc.](http://thinkshout.com)

 ## Installation
 Simply run